The following settings may be changed by an administrator in Settings > Site administration > Users > Permissions > User policies.

 Unsupported role assignments

-Unsupported role assignments are role assignments in contexts that are not marked as suitable for that role, such as course creator in activity or course, or teacher in the user context.
+Unsupported role assignments are role assignments in contexts that make no sense for that role, such as the course creator role in the course or activity context, or the teacher role in the user context.

 Prior to Moodle 2.0, there was no 'Context types where this role may be assigned' setting in the edit role form, and so any role could be assigned in any context.
 Upon upgrading a site from 1.9, any role assignments in contexts that make no sense for that role are listed as unsupported role assignments in Settings > Site administration > Users > Permissions > Unsupported role assignments.

 In general, it is safe to delete all unsupported role assignments.
 In doing so, the worst that can happen is for a user to be unassigned a custom role; no other data loss will occur.